 \subsection{A production process quality}

 The first example is chosen from \cite{Quesenberry}, whose data includes eleven different quality variables from a production process.
 The data set has $30$ samples provided over time.
-In this regard, we are focusing on the first two quality characteristics like what paper \cite{Vargas} has done.
-The data along with some more information are in Table \ref{Ex1}.
+In this regard, we are focusing on the first two quality characteristics as what paper \cite{Vargas} has done.
+The data with some notices are in Table \ref{Ex1}.
 The quality variables are nominated as $X$ and $Y$, respectively.
 Since the first phase of the data is required to obtain control limits, it is assumed that the first twenty samples belong to phase one.
-In this example, we are going to discuss in detail how to find out the $UCL$ via the paper method.
+In this example, we discuss in detail how to get the $UCL$ via the paper method.
 The first step is to calculate the marginal distribution of the variables by their means:

 and

 The maximum Shannon entropy for margins are: